jguadagno/jguadagno.github.io/_posts/2020-09-19-priorities.md

 title: "Priorities"
 header:
     og_image: /assets/images/posts/header/priorities.png
+date: 2020-09-19 18:50:00 -0700
 categories:
   - Articles
 tags:
   - Personal
 ---
 A year ago, yesterday, I went to the Emergency Room because I was getting cold sweats, and something did not feel right with my body.
 Well, after a few tests and a few doctors later, a cardiologist came in and told me I had 90% blockage in the *[left anterior descending artery](https://en.wikipedia.org/wiki/Left_anterior_descending_artery)*, better known as the *[Widow Maker](https://www.webmd.com/heart-disease/widow-maker-heart-attack)*.
-It’s known as the *widowmaker* because you tend to have minutes left to live when it is blocked.
+It’s known as the *widow maker* because you tend to have minutes left to live when it is blocked.
 I am glad I listened to my body and my wife and went into the Emergency Room.

 A year ago today, the cardiologist successfully cleared the blockage and got me on the path to a healthier life.